owhite/MESC_UIs/README.md

  * create matplotlib plots of the data streams
  * handle uploads of both the data and plots to google drive

 In general implementation of the code would occur on a raspberry PI (RPI) that is connected to the MESC controller over USB serial and physically traveling with the controller during logging.
-Instead of using the android as an interface it's conceivable to put a touch screen on the RPI -- I tried that and hated it.
+Instead of using the android as an interface it's conceivable to put a touch screen on the RPI -- I tried using an inexpensive touchscreen on the RPI and hated it.

 headless.py has undergone much more testing than vert.py

-These programs are just toys and unlikely to work straight out of the box.

 ## Running mosquitto